kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

     return get_service_name(FIRST_NODE_INDEX)
 ```

-Finally, save your newly created file and, from the working directory we created, run the following command:
+Finally, save your newly created file and, from the working directory you created, run the following command:

 ```bash
 kurtosis run --enclave cassandra-cluster main.star
 ```

 :::info
-Kurtosis will run validation checks against our code to ensure that it will work before spinning up the containers for our 3-node Cassandra cluster.
+Kurtosis will run validation checks against your code to ensure that it will work before spinning up the containers for our 3-node Cassandra cluster.
 We won’t dive into the details of how validation checks are used by Kurtosis in this guide, but you can read more about them [here][multi-phase-runs].
 :::

 Your output will look something like: